 Nathan Jishin Michon

-Cliff was ordained as a UDC Minister in 1995.
+Cliff was ordained as a UDWC Minister in 1995.

 As a graduate of Chapman University and the University of San Francisco, his degrees in Counseling and Family therapy led him to pursue a specialty